scottcolfer/scottcolfer.github.io/_posts/product-leadership.md

 **3. Organisational improvement**

 It's important for leaders to commit to improving their organisation.
+We need to be as interested in improving our organisation as we are in our problems.
+We need to get over the urge to use the phrase 'the business': we can't get away with calling colleagues and teams in the same organisation 'the business'.
+We should refer to them as 'colleagues' and recognise that they're in our organisation.
+Not 'the business'.
 Leaders must continuously work to simplify processes and business complexity, to increase the effectiveness, autonomy and capabilities of teams.

 At the same time, there's a limit to how much we can do.
 I've nearly burned myself out a couple of times trying to improve an organisation on my own.
 Government, for example, is too big to be saved by one person.
 I've learned over time that as long as I'm always foccussed one improving one aspect of my organisation then I'm doing my job.
 I've stopped starting lots of things and switched to finishing things.
 Doing one thing at a time is the best way to see something through to a genuine result.

 nearly burnt myself out by trying to improve everything at once but govt is too big to be 'saved' by one person.
 Do one thing at a time.
 Even a single bit of one dept can have enough problems to lead to burnout for someone drive by perfection and unrelenting standards.
 Prioritise the most valuable thing.
 Focus on finishing over starting.